Tennessee Court Records

 What Are Tennessee Family Court Records?

-Tennessee Family Court records provide details of ongoing and concluded cases and hearings held at the courts handling domestic relations and juvenile issues in the state.
+Tennessee Family Court records provide details of ongoing and concluded cases and hearings at the courts handling domestic relations and juvenile issues in the state.
 They are the official documents of Tennessee Family Courts.
 While some of these records are openly available to the public, others are redacted or sealed to protect certain subjects and details of family law cases.
-In addition to case files and dockets of the Family Court, these records also include orders, agreements, and petitions prepared and/or submitted to the court.
+In addition to case files and dockets of the Family Court, these records include orders, agreements, and petitions prepared and/or submitted to the court.

 What Is a Family Court in Tennessee?